TTtianTT/ECPE-Group-Repo/README.md

   Other reference:
   Adapting BERT to Implicit Discourse Relation Classification with a Focus on Discourse Connectives.
   Improving the Inference of Implicit Discourse Relations via Classifying Explicit Discourse Connectives.
+  Rutherford, A., Xue, N., 2015.
+Improving the Inference of Implicit Discourse Relations via Classifying Explicit Discourse Connectives, in: Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
+Presented at the Proceedings of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Association for Computational Linguistics, Denver, Colorado, pp. 799–808. https://doi.org/10.3115/v1/N15-1081
   Lin, Z., Kan, M.-Y., and Ng, H. T. (2009).
 Recognizing implicit discourse relations in the Penn Discourse Treebank.
 In Proceedings of the 2009 Conference on Empirical Methods in Natural Language Processing, pages 343–351.
   Ji, Y. and Eisenstein, J. (2015).
 One vector is not enough: Entity-augmented distributed semantics for discourse relations.
 Transactions of the Association of Computational Linguistics, 3:329–344.